-- Redesigning our careers webpages to meet the Web Content Accessibility Guidelines 2.0 Standard - Having clear information and messages in our recruitment information and website welcoming candidates with disability and advising that they can request adjustments, including for the recruitment process
+- Redesigning our careers webpages to meet the Web Content Accessibility Guidelines 2.0 Standard - ➤ Having clear information and messages in our recruitment information and website welcoming candidates with disability and advising that they can request adjustments, including for the recruitment process - Seeking feedback from employees with disability about their adjustment process once they were employed with the organisation - Having an experienced 'go-to' person for all workplace adjustments in the organisation

-2 Life Without Barriers is a proud member of and supports the Australian Network on Disability (AND) (www.and.org.au), an organisation that assists other organisations with attitude, cultural and practical resources and strategies to provide employment opportunities for people with disability.
+&lt;sup>2 Life Without Barriers is a proud member of and supports the Australian Network on Disability (AND) (www.and.org.au), an organisation that assists other organisations with attitude, cultural and practical resources and strategies to provide employment opportunities for people with disability.

-3 Disability Confident Recruiter status is conferred by AND to organisations that demonstrate they have systems in place to appropriately employ people with disability.
+&lt;sup>3 Disability Confident Recruiter status is conferred by AND to organisations that demonstrate they have systems in place to appropriately employ people with disability.